 CL Timings- 16-18-18-38

-For eliminating all the possible memory bottlenecks in both gaming and non-gaming tasks, all you need is 16GB of RAM.
-The T-Force Vulcan Z 16GB kit has 2x 8GB memory modules for a dual channel configuration that yields more performance.
+To eliminate all the possible memory bottlenecks in both gaming and non-gaming tasks, all you need is 16GB of RAM.
+The T-Force Vulcan RGB 16GB kit has 2x 8GB memory modules for a dual channel configuration that yields more performance.
 The kit is clocked at 3200MHz and features tight CL timings of 16-18-18-38 for lower latency.

-16GB RAM will last a good number of years and you won’t possibly be needing an upgrade any time soon except if you are a content creator who needs faster rendering and processing on higher resolutions.
+16GB RAM will last a good number of years and you won’t possibly need an upgrade any time soon except if you are a content creator who needs faster rendering and processing on higher resolutions.
+You can also check out our recommendations for best RAM for Ryzen 5600X.

 To store a good number of games and your files, you will need at least 1TB of storage.
 The Silicon Power A60 1TB SSD is a super fast NVME SSD that offers a sequential Read/Write speed of 2200/1600MB/s which will load your OS and games quickly.